-The Medical Assisting program is 1500 contact hours over a period of 66 weeks for students enrolled in the day program and 110 weeks for students enrolled in the night program.
-All students must complete the program with 98.5 quarter credit hours.
-Prior to graduation, students are required to complete a clinical competencies course, for a total of 152 contact hours, and a 160-hour practicum.
+The length of the program is 720 clock hours over a 36 week period.
+Students must complete the program with 55 quarter credit hours.
+Prior to graduation, students are required to complete a 40-hour externship.
 Please refer to the Externship/Practicum, Clinical, or Fieldwork requirements contained within the Academic Information section of the catalog.
-Upon successful completion of the program, graduates will be awarded an Associate in Specialized Technology in Medical Assisting.
+Upon successful completion of the program, graduates will be awarded a Diploma.